hongyu-chen-repos/Read-Aloud/README.md

 # Read Aloud 🗣️

-Free, offline, single-file browser tool for reading `.docx`, `.txt`, `.md`, and pasted text.
+Read Aloud is a free, offline, single-file browser tool for reading `.docx`, `.txt`, `.md`, and pasted text.
 Supports 140+ languages and 400+ voices.
 No accounts, no uploads, no limits.

 ## ✨ Features
 - **Broad File Support:** Drop `.docx`, `.txt`, `.md`, or paste text directly.